-Martyn Dawes is one of the UK’s most successful consumer products entrepreneurs of the last 10 years.
+Martyn Dawes is one of the UK’s most successful consumer products entrepreneurs.

 Martyn Dawes grew up in the Midlands, dropped out of A levels and worked in a foundry and tractor factory before moving to London and starting his first business aged 23, a management consulting firm.
 Successful but frustrated, he risked all to start a business with a “real product” founding Coffee Nation in 1997.